brianmeyer/primordiumevolv-min/README.md

 Observations:
 - With small N and ε=0.1, the bandit exploited `toggle_web`.
 To diversify, raise N (8–12), increase ε (0.3–0.5), add domain assertions, and optionally mask out WEB for a run to encourage memory/RAG/system exploration.
 - Groq compare showed slight gains on the same prompt/system; enabling the ENGINE mask lets the operator explore engine switches.

+## UI Usage (New Evolution Panel)
+- Describe task, select Task Type, and click “Start Evolution”.
+The run starts via `/api/meta/run_async` and streams progress via SSE.
+- “Quick Test” sends a one‑off Chat (with memory); “Stream Test” streams the response live.
+- Results card shows best score, delta vs baseline, Groq compare, and safety gate status when enabled.

+## Troubleshooting
+- 500 on `/api/meta/stats`: fixed — the endpoint now initializes the meta DB if needed.
+If you still see errors, ensure the app has write access to `storage/`.
+- Empty trajectory/eval: ensure flags are ON in `.env`; artifacts are written only when enabled.
+- Long generation: there is no app‑side token cap; generation length is controlled by the model.
+Consider force‑engine=groq or using a smaller local model for faster iteration.